Bumble-Buzz/app/To-Do.md

     - All attributes and functions have correct access classifiers (private/internal/public)
     - Use one specific version in the contracts, not a range (0.8.4)
     - Remove `import "hardhat/console.sol";` from all contracts
+    - Confirm: only 2 types of items, local and not-local
     - Ensure openzeppelin access control is used
         - Main admin which can control all roles in contracts
         - Each collection owner is an admin who can add/remove roles